ArtBlocks/artblocks-docs/art-blocks-101/on-chain.md

 Art Blocks Flagship and Art Blocks Engine NFTs only rely on fully on-chain storage solutions, plus allowing a single dependency to be housed on a software registry.
 This provides an extremely high level of confidence that the NFTs will remain fully accessible and immutable for the foreseeable future.

-While Art Blocks originally relied on the npm software registry to house dependencies, the Art Blocks team has since created a **fully on-chain software registry called the [Art Blocks Dependency Registry](https://github.com/ArtBlocks/artblocks-contracts/blob/main/packages/contracts/README.md#dependencyregistry)**.
+While Art Blocks originally relied on widly used software registries to house dependencies, the Art Blocks team has since created a **fully on-chain software registry called the [Art Blocks Dependency Registry](https://github.com/ArtBlocks/artblocks-contracts/blob/main/packages/contracts/README.md#dependencyregistry)**.
 The registry is fully decentralized and is used by all Art Blocks Flagship NFTs.
 The registry enables dependencies to be stored fully on-chain, when the gas costs are justified.
 Art Blocks uploaded their first dependency, p5js v1.0.0, to the registry in January 2024, retiring any doubt that projects relying on p5js@1.0.0 would ever be unable to generate their outputs in the future.

 ### Engine Flex